-Following the discussion about gas loss above, MOTs derived from δ Xe/N2 and δ Xe/Kr show significant anomalies in samples from the BCTZ and especially from very deep ice as shown in Figure 6.
+Following the discussion about gas loss above, MOTs derived from $\delta Xe/N_2$ and $\delta Xe/Kr$ show significant anomalies in samples 30 from the BCTZ and especially from very deep ice as shown in Figure 6.

-Based on the good reproducibility of $\delta Kr/N_2$ values within the analytical uncertainty throughout the record, we conclude that the MOT derived from $\delta Kr/N_2$ is not significantly affected by the gas loss described in chapter 3 and shows consistent results throughout the record.
-One sample at 638 kyr BP is, however, considered an outlier based on two reasons: The sample has a pair difference in $\delta Kr/N_2$ which is larger than three sigma of the reproducibility and the order of the three proxies indicates a substantial xenon loss in contrast to all other samples from pure clathrate ice.
-In the following Following, we neglect the value at 638 kyr BP and restrict our discussion of past MOT changes on the values derived from $\delta Kr/N_2$ as presented in Figure 9.
+Based on the good reproducibility of δ Kr/N2 values within the analytical uncertainty throughout the record, we conclude that the MOT derived from δ Kr/N2 is not significantly affected by the gas loss described in chapter 3 and shows consistent results throughout the record.
+One sample at 638 kyr BP is, however, considered an outlier based on two reasons: The sample has a

-Despite the point-wise character of our data, the δ Kr/N2 derived MOT record generally supports the main findings from the deep ocean temperature reconstruction of Elderfield et al. (2012) and Shakun et al. (2015), but in contrast to these studies our record is based on a purely physical proxy and by definition is globally fully representative for MOT.
+Despite the point-wise character of our data, the δ Kr/N2 derived MOT record generally supports the main findings from the insert a comma here deep ocean temperature reconstruction of Elderfield et al. (2012) and Shakun et al. (2015) but in contrast to these studies our record is based on a purely physical proxy and by definition is globally fully representative for MOT.
 The main findings are:

-- (i) some episodes during the interglacial periods MIS 5.5 and MIS 9.3 are significantly warmer than the Holocene. - (ii) glacial MOT are similar throughout the last 800 kyr, although glacials prior to 450 kyr BP appear slightly colder. - (iii) the MOT during interglacial periods prior to 450 kyr BP are significantly colder than after the Mid-Brunhes event.
+(i) some episodes during the interglacial periods MIS 5.5 and MIS 9.3 are significantly warmer than the Holocene.

+(ii) glacial MOT are similar throughout the last 800 kyr, although glacials prior to 450 kyr BP appear slightly colder.

+(iii) the MOT during interglacial periods prior to 450 kyr BP are significantly colder than after the Mid-Brunhes event.

-Note that each of our samples only represents a MOT snapshot representative of a time interval of a few centuries (Fourteau et al., 2019) given by the width of the gas age distribution for the EDC ice core.
-Thus -individual samples are not representative of the mean interglacial (or glacial) value, but may be subject to the millenial-scale variability of MOT.
-We stress that MOT is strongly influenced by changes in the Atlantic Meridional Overturning Circulation (AMOC) (Baggenstos et al., 2019; Shackleton et al., 2020) and can therefore vary on multi-centennial to millennial time scales as also seen in coupled climate model experiments (Pedro et al., 2018; Galbraith et al., 2016).
+- 10 Note that each of our samples only represents a MOT snapshot representative of a time interval of a few centuries (Fourteau et al., 2019) given by the width of the gas age distribution for the EDC ice core.
+Thus, individual samples are not representative of the mean interglacial (or glacial) value, but may be subject to the millenial-scale variability of MOT.
+We stress that MOT is strongly influenced by changes in the Atlantic Meridional Overturning Circulation (AMOC) (Baggenstos et al., 2019; Shackleton et al., 2020) and can therefore vary on multi-centennial to millennial time scales as also seen in coupled climate - 15 model experiments (Pedro et al., 2018; Galbraith et al., 2016).
 A sudden slow-down of the AMOC leads to a long-lasting accumulation of heat in the ocean interior (Pedro et al., 2018; Galbraith et al., 2016; Ritz et al., 2011), while a recovery of the AMOC slowly lowers the MOT.
 Accordingly, samples very close to the onset of interglacials, which may still be affected by a previously reduced AMOC, may still show elevated MOTs.
 The heat stored in the global ocean is only removed in the course of 2000-3000 years into the subsequent interglacial after strengthening of the AMOC.
-This is clearly observed in higher resolution data for MIS5.5 (Shackleton et al., 2020), which allowed to temporally resolve this transient feature.
+This is clearly observed in higher - 20 resolution data for MIS5.5 (Shackleton et al., 2020), which allowed to temporally resolve this transient feature.
 Such a deep water mass reorganization that marks the onset of the subsequent interglacial period is also inferred from changing ocean water tracer distributions (Deaney et al., 2017).

-In line with this, our MOT data based data-based on δ Kr/N2 from the onset of MIS 5.5 are on average 1.0 ± 0.4 °C warmer than the Holocene and decline to interglacial values only 0.7°C warmer than the Holocene later in MIS5.5.
-This is in agreement with the findings from Shackleton et al. (2020) that show significantly warmer MOTs reaching its maximum value of 1.1 ± 0.3 °C at about 129 kyr BP.
-Shackleton et al. (2020) attribute the early last interglacial maximum in MOT to the weakening of the AMOC that occurred over Termination II during the major iceberg discharge event from Hudson Strait in the North
+In line with this, our MOT data based on $\delta \text{Kr/N}2$ from the onset of MIS 5.5 are on average 1.0 ± 0.4 °C warmer than the Holocene and decline to interglacial values only 0.7°C warmer than the Holocene later in MIS5.5.
+This is in agreement with